 Reality TV shows are great fun, but don’t fail to separate reality from the myths of reality TV.
 Instead, get a reality check free of myths with our ultimate guide to surviving a DIY remodel.

 Those of us with a DIYer’s heart are especially prone to buying into this myth.
 Unfortunately, the truth is that some homes simply don’t make sense to try and fix.
 It’s true that almost anything can be repaired, but that doesn’t mean that the financial and aesthetic rewards justify the time and expense to do so.
 For a Hollywood version of a reality check, the 1986 Tom Hanks film The Money Pit is required viewing.

 Sometimes, it’s better to leave a “handyman special” to a developer who has the funds to simply demo and start from scratch.
-Here are 10 more house hunting mistakes that you’ll want to avoid.

 You’ll Get to it Eventually

 When something in your new home isn’t quite right but not to the level of a full emergency, it’s tempting to simply tell yourself that you’ll get around to fixing it sooner or later.

 The problem is that life gets in the way, and before long, that issue that drove you crazy when you first moved in just doesn’t seem like that big of a deal.
 This is how people end up living with broken appliances or unattractive bathroom wallpaper for years.